mehtabmahir/auto-60hz-cpp/README.md

 # Fullscreen Mode Refresh Rate Controller

-To compile: g++ -static ui.cpp -o auto60hz-ui.exe -DUNICODE -D_UNICODE
+To compile: g++ -static ui.cpp -o "bin\auto60hz-ui.exe" -DUNICODE -D_UNICODE -lshlwapi resources.o

 This application dynamically adjusts the screen's refresh rate based on whether a window is in fullscreen mode or not.
 The program monitors the active window and modifies the display refresh rate to either 60Hz or 120Hz to optimize performance and conserve battery life, especially on laptops or portable devices.